The Constellation at The Founder’s Memorial, United Arab Emirates

-Global engineering and infrastructure advisory company, Aurecon, was appointed to help bring the Memorial and the Memorial’s monumental centrepiece – The Constellation – to life.
+Aurecon was appointed to help bring the memorial and the memorial’s monumental centrepiece – The Constellation – to life.

 Designed by American renowned artist Ralph Helmick, The Constellation is a 3-D portrait of Sheikh Zayed, framed within a 30-metre tall prism-like pavilion that is open on two sides.
 The Sheikh’s well-known likeness was respectfully recreated with a pointillist array of 1327 “floating” geometric elements anchored to 1,110 strands of 30 m long cables.
 These elements comprise varying sizes of the five complex polyhedrons known as “Platonic solids”.
 As Sheikh Zayed is much beloved, every single solid had to be placed perfectly.

 This is the first time Helmick has designed a public art sculpture of this scale.
 In fact, this icon counts among one of the world’s largest public art installations.
 Aurecon’s design goal was to design a buildable solution and engineer the structure, cables and materials to allow Helmick to articulate his masterpiece.

 The challenge for the project was in creating an overall design solution that could continue in parallel with the artist’s sculpture work.
 This resulted in a set of rules allowing structural design of The Constellation’s “frame” and cables to continue while still providing the artist with a ‘blank canvas’ upon which to work.